UltiRequiem/use-github/readme.md

 ### [View Demo](https://codesandbox.io/s/use-github-example-2231zu)

-React Hooks for the [GitHub Rest API](https://docs.github.com/en/rest) :shipit:
+React Hooks for the [GitHub Rest API](https://docs.github.com/en/rest) 😎

 It returns an [`SWRHook`](https://swr.vercel.app), but if you don't know what that means, here's an example 👇